 How do I find work experience in an auction house?

 Pre-entry work experience is extremely desirable and enables you to make some valuable contacts to use when you’re looking for a permanent role.
 It will also provide you with an understanding of how the art business of an auction house works.
 There are work experience and internship schemes in place at most well-established, large auction houses.
-With smaller organisations, you can make speculative applications – just make sure you express an interest in their areas of expertise.
+With smaller, local auction houses, you can make speculative applications – just make sure you express an interest in their areas of expertise.

 Sotheby’s – have a paid graduate internship programme in London, Hong Kong and New York: